Summary

 Country % Population exposed (tropical cyclone-force) % Population exposed (hurricane-force) % Population exposed (category 5)

-The spatial extent of the impacts is illustrated in Figure 1, which maps exposure by wind intensity threshold at second administrative unit (ADM2, US county-equivalent) level along with storm track of Melissa.
+The spatial extent of the impacts is illustrated in Figure 1, which maps exposure by wind intensity threshold at the second administrative unit (ADM2) level along with the storm track of Melissa.

 Characterizing exposed areas

-Figure 2 shows the distribution of relative deprivation (measured by population-weighted global Gridded Relative Deprivation Index, or GRDI, aggregated to ADM2 level) and population for each exposed area, categorized by exposure status.
+Figure 2 shows the distribution of relative deprivation (measured by population-weighted GRDI, aggregated to ADM2 level) and population for each exposed area, categorized by exposure status.

 Figure 2: Socioeconomic and population distribution of exposed areas